azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 8. Now, it's time to create an API App

-9. Select **+Create a resource, Web + Mobile, API App** (Sometimes API App does not appear on the list.
+9. Select **+Create a resource, Web, API App** (Sometimes API App does not appear on the list.
 If that happens, simply click + New and search for API App.)

     ![The Api App selection is shown](media/image29.png 'API App')